-You will develop new skills, expand your knowledge and make a significant contribution to improving the lives of cats and kittens by helping reduce the number of unwanted cats and improving the lives of cats in your local area.
-You will also meet new people, make new friends and be part of a dedicated team of volunteers.
+You will make a significant contribution to improving the lives of cats and kittens by leading and supporting other volunteers in direct cat care roles.
+You will develop new skills, expand your knowledge and will also meet new people, make new friends and be part of a dedicated team of volunteers.

 We’re looking for someone with

-This is a flexible role and the hours will vary depending on the number of cats identified for specific TNR campaigns.
-Our current TNR volunteers spend about 2 to 3 hours per week in this role which can be shared by more than one volunteer if needed.
+The time expectation for this role will vary depending on the number of volunteers and cats in care.
+Our Cat Welfare Team Leaders usually spend between 10 to 12 hours per week in this role which is flexible and can be shared by more than one volunteer if needed.

 At Cats Protection we believe our volunteers should be happy and confident in their roles.
 To make sure this is the case, we provide support and guidance both remotely from our National Cat Centre and face to face through our regional and local volunteer groups and teams.
 We also offer varied online and face to face training and have wide-ranging policies covering all aspects of volunteering.
 We hope the support we provide will ensure our volunteers have a great experience with Cats Protection.